 After Vietnam, the government threw out the draft, and created a military filled only with volunteers.
 To get people to enlist, it set up incentives to make people want to join the military, instead of forcing them in against their will.
 The government did this by making the pay and benefits much better than before.
 Despite predictions at the time that no one would sign up, the military has worked this way for over 40 years.
 Not only did people sign up, but with soldiers who were paid well and who wanted to be there, the performance of the military improved greatly.
 If the government could take something as important as military service and successfully make it voluntary, then it can certainly do the same with the jury system.

-Goodbye Jury Duty is the name of a plan to throw out jury duty, and create a jury system filled only with volunteers.
+Goodbye Jury Duty is the name of a plan to phase out jury duty, and create a jury system filled only with volunteers.
 To get people to sign up, they have to want to be picked.
 The way to make that happen is to use the military’s solution to the draft, and provide incentives: Offer excellent pay.
 Turn jury service into a working vacation, with paid hotel rooms, taxis, meals, after-hours entertainment, and weekend parties.
 Provide childcare, so that parents can have the peace of mind that comes from knowing that their kids are nearby and safe.
 Enter jurors in a variety of lotteries, with odds that range from 1 in 10 to 1 in 1000 and prizes ranging from concert tickets to cars.
-The ultimate draw will pay for all of these things many times over: a steady stream of jurors will travel to Washington, D.C., where they will chaperone Congress and the president.
 Given the success of the military, there should be little doubt that generous incentives like these will work.
 Once all of them are in place and the bugs have been worked out, then forced jury service can finally meet the same fate as the draft, and the performance of the whole system should jump.
 Goodbye, jury duty!

 The problem of jury duty has been around for ages.
 Though it’s new to us, the solution to that problem has been possible for just as long.
 It could easily have been implemented in the 1890s or 1950s.
 Doesn’t that make you wonder what other chronic problems have solutions that are right under our noses?
 It turns out there is at least one more problem like that, and it’s both a familiar and pressing one: the condition of the United States itself.
 Someone else went into a nosedive like the U.S. has.
 Not only did they pull themselves out of it, they soared.
 How?
 By doing something that looks a lot like the idea to eliminate jury duty.